Aeroluna/LunaCoopMod/README.md

   - Ignite Afterburners no longer requires research.

 Copied from CXL.
 Stimmed Siege Tanks chew up attack waves and the properly working stimmed Battlecruisers just look comical.

+- Changed Firebat weapon to have lower backswing and damage point.

+Small change to make stutter-stepping with Firebats feel smoother.

+- Added new Medic ability: Restoration.
+  - Removes any negative effects on target allied unit.
+  - Can remove Seeker Missile, Parasitic Bomb, and Irradiate.

+A niche ability that helps Raynor against spellcasters.
+Is also a powerful tool against the Black Death mutation.
+Gives Medics more depth than just an a-move unit.

+- Added autocast to Stimpack.

+Potentially too OP having units perfectly stim, but if Nova's marines can have it, why not Raynor?

+- Added double MULEs.

+Old Raynor nerf reverted.
+Should help out P0 Raynor.

+- Changed Viking Ripwave Missiles to additionally grant Gatling Cannons splash.
+- Changed Viking Gatling Cannons to have +8 vs. Mechanical.

+Some ground Viking buffs because why not.

 ## Kerrigan